Foramen: Skull

 The skulls of vertebrates have foramina through which nerves, arteries, veins, and other structures pass.
-For example, a human skull has parietal foramina.
+The human skull has many foramina, collectively referred to as the cranial foramina.

 Spine

 Within the vertebral column (spine) of vertebrates, including the human spine, each bone has an opening at both its top and bottom to allow nerves, arteries, veins, etc. to pass through.